 After she placed the metal pail aside to cool and rest overnight, we headed home and returned to Elena's bright and early the next morning, ready to see the next steps.
 She started by draining the corn and rinsing it in fresh water.
 She showed us how to rub handfuls of kernels with our fingers to get any remaining pieces of skin off.
 Once the corn was clean, we walked down to the communal masa mill, or molino in the village centre, a few minutes away.

-Fortunately, we were first to get to the mill because shortly after we arrived, there was a small line-up of women waiting to mill their corn.
-In about 5 minutes flat, the corn was transformed into a fragrant pile of masa.
+Fortunately, we were first to get to the mill because within a few minutes, there was a small line-up of women all waiting to mill their morning corn.
+In about 5 minutes flat, the corn was transformed into a moist pile of fragrant masa.
 Elena paid a small fee to the woman who runs the mill and we were on our way back, with our precious cargo.

 After pressing, Elena showed us how to carefully place the tortilla on the hot comal (the large clay plate that sits on top of the fire).
 There is a certain graceful technique to it.
-You place them delicately, one end first, so they don't tear or fold.
+As Elena gently pointed out after my first few messy, torn-up tortillas, you need to place them down delicately, one end first, so they don't tear or fold.

 I loved everything about this step of the process, the way the tortillas puffed up, the smell of the wood smoke mixing with the rich corn-ey aroma that makes your mouth water, the mound of warm tortillas that grew higher and higher as the little bolitas of dough became less and less.
 And then we tasted our first tortilla and well, probably my life will never be the same again.

-Elena learned to make tortillas when she was 8 years old, and has been making them pretty much every single day since.
+Elena learned to make tortillas when she was eight years old, and has been making them pretty much every single day since.
 So we knew we were learning from a pro.
-When she learned how to make tortillas, there were no mechanized mills and she used a metate (a traditional grinding stone) to mill the nixtamlized corn into masa by hand.
+Back when she first learned how to make tortillas, there were no mechanized mills and she used a metate (a traditional grinding stone) to mill the nixtamalized corn into masa by hand.
 When you consider the amount of work that goes into making a tortilla, from planting the seed to harvesting the corn, to nixtamalizing it and milling it into masa, rolling it, pressing it, then cooking it, you start to look at tortillas differently, you eat them with a bit more reverence.
-I asked Elena if she ever got bored or tired of making tortillas every day and she said no. She enjoys the ritual and finds pleasure in it.
+I asked Elena if she ever got bored or tired of making tortillas every single day and without a moment of hesitation she replied a strong no. She explained how much she enjoys this evening and morning ritual and finds pleasure in it.

 When you travel to another country, you see people going about their daily lives as an outsider, looking in.
-I've never gotten much satisfaction out of being a tourist and staying in a hotel because there is a part of a culture that you cannot really understand unless you're invited into someone's home.
+I've never gotten much satisfaction from being a tourist and staying in a hotel because there is a part of a culture that you cannot really understand unless you're invited into someone's home.
 There, you become a participant, not just an observer.
 To me, that makes all the difference in the world.
-So when someone invites me into their home, and especially into their kitchen, it is the greatest honour and pleasure, and no amount of sight-seeing can ever provide the richness of experience, the opportunity to exchange knowledge, culture, and friendship, and to have your mind and heart cracked open a little.
+So when someone invites me into their home, and especially into their kitchen, it is the greatest honour and pleasure, and no amount of sight-seeing can ever provide the richness of experience, the opportunity to exchange knowledge, culture, and friendship, and to crack open and fill up your heart and mind so deliciously.

 I feel so grateful to Elena for sharing her time and wisdom with us.
 It was a true gift that will always stay with me.
 In fact, I returned home with a nagging tortilla obsession, an itch that could only be relieved by seeing if I could replicate what I had learned in the vastly different environment of my home kitchen.
 It's still a work in progress, but I'll share my experience of it, in case it is useful to anyone out there who wants to try.
 For those of you who share the obsession and have already assembled techniques and solutions for small-scale whole kernel tortilla-making at home, please do share in the comments!
 All feedback, tips, and thoughts are appreciated.